heini-phys-chem/mcDrug/README.md

 mcGif.cpp
 ```
 ##### mcGrow
-Simple growing algorithm which randomly takes a fragment and adds it to the chain.<br />
+123Simple growing algorithm which randomly takes a fragment and adds it to the chain.<br />

 ##### mcDock
 Simple Monte Carlo docking algorithm (written by andersx, https://github.com/andersx/mcdock) <br />